Blog Post · Artificial Intelligence

 The counter-thesis: Stanford says – it is all an illusion

-Not everyone was convinced.
+The thesis of discontinuous emergence was not adopted without dissent.
 In 2023, Rylan Schaeffer and colleagues from Stanford published a paper with the provocative title “Are Emergent Abilities of Large Language Models a Mirage?”[3]
-Their thesis: the jump does not exist in reality – it exists only in the metric.
+Their thesis: the observed jump does not reside in the model behaviour itself – it resides only in the metric.

-Switch to a continuous metric – say, token edit distance, which measures how far the answer is from the target – and the jump disappears.
-Instead, you see a smooth, steady climb.
+Under a continuous metric – for instance token edit distance, which quantifies the distance between answer and target – the jump disappears and is replaced by a smooth, monotone increase.

 Ruan et al. (2024) went even further: with their “Observational Scaling Laws,” they showed that nearly all supposedly emergent abilities become predictable when measured with the right metrics.[6]